mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `05-Ins_Dev-Server/package.json` in your IDE and demonstrate the following:

-  * 🔑 Finally, in our package.json file, we add as script, so when we run `npm start` our Dev Server will fire up.
+  * 🔑 Finally, in our package.json file, we add a script, so when we run `npm start` our Dev Server will fire up.

     ```json
     "start": "webpack serve --open"